|

 2. Meet with them on a regular basis – in person.
 Emails, texts, and such are helpful, but if the discussion is for something important, in-person meetings can help to eliminate confusion.
 At a recent meeting of some of our archdiocesan musicians, several mentioned they never see their pastors except at Mass.

-odd hours.
+3. As a tangent to the previous point, please understand your musicians work somewhat odd hours.
 Rehearsals happen in the evenings.
 We work the same holiday hours as you do, unlike most of the parish staff.
 Practice time might need to happen in the late evening or early morning so as not to disturb people coming to church to pray.

 4. Please make certain there is money in the budget for proper instrument maintenance.